aidanolima/aidanolima.shortly/README.md

 ## Overview

 This project is a personal portfolio website showcasing the skills, projects, and information about me.
-The website is designed to provide a glimpse into Aldowad's professional background, projects, and expertise.
+The website is designed to provide a glimpse into Áidano Lima professional background, projects, and expertise.

 The project includes the following files: